twoscoops/django-twoscoops-project/README.rst

     $ pip install -r requirements.txt

-*note: We install production requirements this way because so many Platforms as a Services expect a requirements.txt file in the root of projects.*
+*note: We install production requirements this way because many Platforms as a Services expect a requirements.txt file in the root of projects.*

 Acknowledgements
 ================